IBM/serverless-home-automation/audio/README.md

 - Raspberry Pi 3 with Raspbian OS
 - Generic USB Microphone

-### Create Hotword
+### Configure Hotword using Snowboy service
 Let's start with creating custom wakeword in order to trigger speec to text transcription.
 For example, we can create a hotword engine that would listen on wake word such as **Hey Watson** or **Hello Watson** or **Hi Watson** once it detects the wake word through audio interface, we can then use the subsequent audio for transcription.

 We used Snowboy for this purpose.
-First create a hotword from their [website](https://snowboy.kitt.ai/).
-You will need to login with Github, Google or Facebook in order to create hotword.
+First create a hotword from their official [website](https://snowboy.kitt.ai/).

 Once you create a hotword with three audio samples, you can now download the model which we will use in the later section.